The History Of Cudmore Fisheries..

 The start of the match scene began around 1998 and Cudmore saw the addition of purpose built match lakes.
 Suez and Panama canals were formed and in 1998 the now infamous Arena was constructed.

 We have always tried to remain a good allround fishing complex and have been keen to introduce a variety of fish to compliment the sport.
 In 2004 we introduced catfish to our predator lakes Avoca and Tara and in 2013 we brought Ide onto the Fishery which will boost the Winter fishing as well as strengthen the match fishing throughout the year.

 Cudmore Fishery has gone from strength to strength and has grown to be one of the largest commercial fisheries in the country.
-It has hosted numerous fishing competitions, the biggest being Fishomania for Sky Sports and Matchroom which has run at the site since 2008.
+It has hosted numerous fishing competitions, the biggest being Fishomania for Sky Sports and Matchroom which ran at the site from since 2008 -2017.

 We would like to thank all our visitors to Cudmore Fishery who have made the site possible and we hope they continue to enjoy the fishing on offer.